prisma/specs/prisma-framework/Readme.md

 ### Capability Map

 The Capability Map is a structure that describes what Prisma features a datasource can perform.
 We decide these features.
-For example, the Capability Map has a
+For example, we've decided that the
-`upsert` query.
-The Capability Map also includes features like functions, lists of strings, and datetimes.
+Capability Map has a `upsert` query.
+We've also decided that Capability Map includes features like functions, lists of strings, datetimes, etc.

-Once we have this Capability Map, we then go to the datasource and see if we can perform this operation or store this data type.
+Once we have this Capability Map, we then go to the datasource and see if we can perform this operation or properly store this type of data.
 If we can, it appears in the datasource's Capability Map.
 If we can't, the capability is omitted.
 The structure of the Capability Map can be adjusted over time as we find new features we'd like to add to Prisma.

 <details>